rimeto/ts-optchain/README.md

 ### Array Types

-`ts-oc` supports traversal of Array types by index.
+`ts-optchain` supports traversal of Array types by index.
 For example:

 ```typescript
 interface IItem {